ddprrt/ddprrt.github.io/typescript-react/styles.md

 Styling requires a bit of infrastructure.
 Here's some demos to get you started.

-- [This Codesandbox](https://codesandbox.io/s/funny-frost-1bxwk) has samples for inline styles, emotion and styled components.
+- [This Codesandbox](https://codesandbox.io/s/funny-frost-1bxwk) has samples for inline styles, style imports, emotion and styled components.
 Yes!
 All of them!
 - [The ScriptConf website](https://github.com/stahlstadtjs/scriptconf.org) uses CSS imports and styled-jsx